 - Note that you can embed a variety of media in flexible assets.
-For instructions on how to embed a diagram, see Using Lucidchart to embed diagrams and Embedding images, videos, and forms in flexible assets.
+For instructions on how to embed a diagram, see Using Lucidchart to embed diagrams and Supporting iframes in flexible assets.

 - How To: Document a Local Area Network (LAN) (IT Glue blog post)